Lovers Key State Park is full of shells, birds and beauty

 Planning your trip to Lovers Key State Park

-The park concessionaire, Lovers Key Adventures and Events, sells bait as well as food (hamburgers, hot dogs, ice cream and beverages.)
+The park concessionaire, Lovers Key Adventures and Events, rents kayaks, SUPs, beach chairs and umbrellas.

 Just south of Lovers Key State Park is a popular dog beach.